LXiong/AdViewSDK_Android-3.4.4/README.md

 **libs**
 It contains all the .jar file SDK needed for ad platform integration.
 (Libinfo.pdf has the ad platform instructions corresponding to each jar.)

-**umeng_res**
-To integrate Umeng SDK, you need to put the files of umeng_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.

-**wiyun_res**
-To integrate Wiyun SDK, you need to put the files of wiyun_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.

 ##III.
 Add SDK